Virgin Gorda

 • Coppermine Ruins

-400 years ago the Spanish miners followed by the English mined this area of Virgin Gorda for Copper.
-The stone chimney and few mine shafts that now remain are wonderful to explore.
-No doubt, the majestic views of Virgin Gorda and the endless seas will take your breath away.
-Stop at the Mine Shaft Cafe for their local drink “Cave In”.
+Four hundred years ago, Spanish miners, followed by the English, mined this area of Virgin Gorda for copper.
+You can explore the remaining stone chimney and mine shafts.
+Here, the majestic views of Virgin Gorda and the endless seas will take your breath away.
+Stop at the Mine Shaft Cafe for their “Cave In” local drink.

 • Gorda Peak National Park